mmshahria/GlassboardTech-API-Reference/Profiles/PATCH Update a profile by ID.md

 Preferred display name specified by the authorized profile owner, if any.

 <strong>managerId<strong> `string`
-Unique ID of the Manager for Deals created by this Profile.
+Unique ID of the Manager for Deals created by this Profile

 <strong>masterEntityId<strong> `string`
 Unique ID of the Master Entity for Deals created by this profile.